Introduction to the University

 Crabtree Tennis Courts

 The Crabtree Tennis Court complex is a four court fenced off tennis complex that is open for informal play and tournaments.
-The complex is well-lit and open 24 hours.
+The complex is well-lit and open for play seven days a week.
 Come show us what you've got!

 Other Recreational Facilities